samjulien/blog/_posts/2018-07-30-four-cybersecurity-attacks-you-need-to-know.markdown

 ---
 layout: post
 title: "Four Cybersecurity Attacks Your Employees Need to Know"
-description: "Better education and tools will help you mitigate risk."
+description: "Information and tools to help you mitigate risk against cyber attacks and data breaches.
+Learn more about Malware Infiltration, Phishing, USB Traps, and Mobile Attacks."
 date: 2018-07-30 8:30
 category: Security, Cybersecurity, Enterprise
 design: